anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## YANG Module Security Considerations

-The YANG module specified in this document defines the schema for data that is subsequently encapsulated by a CMS signed-data content type, as described in Section 5 of {{RFC5652}}.
+The YANG modules specified in this document define the schema for data that is subsequently encapsulated by secure signed-data structure, such as the CMS signed-data described in {{cms-voucher}}.
 As such, all of the YANG modeled data is protected from modification.

 Implementations should be aware that the signed data is only